thanhgit/Xpo/README.md

 # Xpo is a android app.
-Using camera to return the traffic violations, then it will send to competent authority
+Using camera to return the traffic violations, then it will send to competent authority.
-# Update
 <p float="left">
   <img src="/xpo_login.png" width="300" />
   <img src="/xpo_main.png" width="300" />